 - Type 2—This type affects the part of the nerve called the axons.
 The speed of the nerves is normal, but the size or amount of impulses is less than normal.
 This type of CMT is less common.
 It happens after the teen years.

 - Type 3—Also called Dejerine-Sottas disease, this is a rare, severe form of CMT.
 It is sometimes thought to be a subtype of CMT Type 1.

 - Type 4—This is like Type 1, but often less severe.
-If you have it, you are less likely to pass it on to your children.
+A person with it is less likely to pass it on to their children.

 |Copyright © Nucleus Medical Media, Inc.|

 The risk of this problem is higher in people who have family members with this disease.

 The symptoms a person has depend on the type of CMT.
 Problems often start before age 30.
 The first sign is often a high arched foot or problems walking.

 - Flexed toes

 - A hard time holding the foot up in a horizontal position